SaaS Metrics

 Unit Economics

-Unit economics evaluate profitability and cash efficiency at the level of a unit (customer/account/order).
-Common unit metrics are CAC, LTV, and payback.
+Unit economics evaluate profitability and cash efficiency at the level of a unit.
+Learn how CAC, LTV, payback, and ARR fit together before you jump to the full guide.

 Definition

-Unit economics evaluate profitability and cash efficiency at the level of a unit (customer/account/order).
-Common unit metrics are CAC, LTV, and payback.
+Unit economics evaluate profitability and cash efficiency at the level of a unit.
+Learn how CAC, LTV, payback, and ARR fit together before you jump to the full guide.

 Example